jtyers/aws-policy-generator/README.md

-# aws-iam-generator
+# aws-policy-generator

-aws-iam-generator is a utility that allows for simple generation of IAM policies.
+aws-policy-generator is a utility that allows for simple generation of IAM policies.

 ## Features

-aws-iam-generator allows you to generate list-only, read-only, read-write or full-access policies for any AWS service via the command-line or a YAML config file.
+aws-policy-generator allows you to generate list-only, read-only, read-write or full-access policies for any AWS service via the command-line or a YAML config file.

 ## Installation

 As easy as:

 ```
-pip install aws-iam-generator
+pip install aws-policy-generator
 ```

 ## Example